kaygundraka/Dokevi-Network/README.md

 ### Step 0 : Install library and build project

  The Dokevi-Network use iocp tcp interface in windows platform.
-We provide visual studio project using cmake.
-If you build the project, you can get header files and static lib files.
+If you build the project, you build the dokevi static lib project. you can get header files and static lib files.
 You have to link library to your project.

 ### Step 1 : How to create connection class?

  If you want to server, just you create dokevi-network server instance.
-But connection as game client is made inherited class in library.
+But connection (as game client) is made inherited class in library.
 You have to make your connection class using abstract connection class.

  Look at the code below.

-> This library code is always writed on Dokevi namespace.
+> This library code is always writed on DokeviNet namespace.

 ```cpp
 class NetworkClient abstract